claschumer/Olympicgames/README.md

 ### Clarisse:
 15 decembre: Visualization of the data.
 Ideas of study: Do host countries wim more medals ?
 Does the economic status of the country influence the number of medals won ?
+16 décembre : Analysis to answer the question: "Which Country won the most medals ? " and " Does the number of Countries increased among time ? "

 ### Paul